newsbubbles/bashir/README.md

 I like privacy and I know you probably do too.
 Short of using a local model (which I encourage you to try and let me know how it turns out), I have included some security features into how bashir works.
 It does not send your OSes responses or chat history to the LLM API.
 It only sends the system message and your current user message as if it were the first message in the chat.
 Since the prompts you are sending are pretty much questions about your OS or broad commands like "install a node/react online store dev stack", this will avoid most possible privacy breaches when using hosted LLMs like OpenAI's models.

 ## Features
+- Fully wraps the terminal or command line interface for seamless remote admin
 - Run entirely generated customized bash scripts with just a natural language prompt
-- Ask any question the operating system can answer and it will
+- Use the *entire* operating system as your AI toolkit
+- Prompt history and linux-like autocomplete with `tab` and ⬆️, ⬇️ keys
-- Keeps a copy of all scripts generated in `scripts` folder
+- Keeps a copy of all scripts generated in `./scripts` folder
+- Confimation modes for running system critical scripts

 ## Features To Be Added
 - Human verification (on all scripts or only on ones that use "sudo" thus performing system changes)